chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 With the Cascading Order, we were able to know how styles are overridden based on their location, in relation to the element.
 But what happens if we have multiple style selectors that both target the same element?
 Specificity allows us to determine which style takes precedence.

-let's go back to our paragraph example, but let's remove the inline style (since inline styles are generally not a good idea).
-While we’re at it, let's go ahead and remove all the CSS declarations from the <code><head></code> as well as <code>content.css</code>.
-For the sake of this example, I’m also going to throw in another paragraph:
+Let's go back to our paragraph example, but this time let's remove the inline style (since inline styles are generally not a good idea).
+While we're at it, let's go ahead and remove all the CSS declarations from the <code><head></code> as well as <code>content.css</code>.
+For the sake of this example, I'm also going to throw in another paragraph:

 <div class="code-sample">
 <pre><code data-language="html">&lt;body class=&quot;home&quot;&gt;